Niece Motorsports: Truck No. 38 history

-In 2017, the No. 38 truck ran two races with T. J. Bell as a start-and-park team.
+In 2017, the No. 38 truck ran two races with T. J. Bell as a start and park team.

 In 2018 the No. 38 truck planned to run at least four races with Max McLaughlin as the driver, starting at Eldora.
 McLaughlin qualified for the race and finished 12th in his NASCAR debut.
 However, the deal fell through and McLaughlin only ran at Eldora.
-Ross Chastain ran three races (Bristol, Texas in June and Homestead-Miami) with the best finish of twelfth at Bristol.
+Ross Chastain ran three races (Bristol, Texas in June and Homestead) with the best finish of twelfth at Bristol.
 Bell returned to the No. 38 in Las Vegas in September and finished 21st due to a crash.
-Landon Huffman also drove for the team, he failed to qualify at Martinsville in October and finished 25th at ISM Raceway.
+Landon Huffman also drove for the team, he failed to qualify at Martinsville in October and finished 25th at Phoenix.

 In 2019, Bell returned once again to the No. 38 as a field-filler at Kansas, since only thirty trucks showed up.
 Chastain drove the No. 38 with sponsorship from TruNorth Global at Texas in June and finished tenth.